linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 ## HTTPRoute

-An HTTPRoute represents a subset of traffic handled by a [Server](#server).
+An `HTTPRoute` represents a subset of traffic handled by a [Server].
-HTTPRoutes are attached to [Servers](#server) and have match rules which determine if a request matches the HTTPRoute.
+`HTTPRoutes` are attached to [Servers] and have match rules which determine if a request matches the `HTTPRoute`.
 Matches can be based on path, headers, query params, and/or method.
-[AuthorizationPolicies](#authorizationpolicy) may target HTTPRoute resources, thereby authorizing traffic to that HTTPRoute only rather than to the entire [Server](#server).
-HTTPRoutes may also define filters which add processing steps that must be completed during the request or response lifecycle.
+[AuthorizationPolicies] may target `HTTPRoute` resources, thereby authorizing traffic to that `HTTPRoute` only rather than to the entire [Server].  `HTTPRoutes` may also define filters which add processing steps that must be completed during the request or response lifecycle.

 ### Spec